tarantool/tt/README.md

     `run`.
 -   `log_dir` (string) - directory that stores log files.
 Default:
     `log`.
--   `log_maxsize` (number) - the maximum size in MB of the log file before it gets rotated.
-Default: 100 MB.
--   `log_maxage` (numder) - is the maximum number of days to retain old log files based on the timestamp encoded in their filename.
-Note that a day is defined as 24 hours and may not exactly correspond to calendar days due to daylight savings, leap seconds, etc. Default: not to remove old log files based on age.
--   `log_maxbackups` (number) - the maximum number of old log files to retain.
-Default: to retain all old log files (though log_maxage may still cause them to get deleted).
 -   `log_file` (string) - name of file contains log of daemon process.
     Default: `tt_daemon.log`.
 -   `listen_interface` (string) - network interface the IP address